DETAILED ACTION

 ZHAO teaches the following limitation(s) not taught by WELDEMARIAM:

-correlate the preprocessed data across the multiple communication modalities for temporal alignment of communication events in the communication data and identity verification of the user, wherein correlating the preprocessed data further comprises: constructing timestamps for communication data associated with each of the multiple communication modalities ([0137] "... timestamps and calibration algorithms are used to achieve clock synchronization to ensure that clocks of multiple devices or systems remain consistent.");
+correlate the preprocessed data across the multiple communication modalities for temporal alignment of communication events in the communication data for an identity verification of the user, wherein correlating the preprocessed data further comprises: constructing timestamps for communication data associated with each of the multiple communication modalities ([0137] "... timestamps and calibration algorithms are used to achieve clock synchronization to ensure that clocks of multiple devices or systems remain consistent.");

 Collecting user data including spoken, written, and non-verbal data, pre-processing the data so as to standardize it for use in training an ML model, extracting user behavioral features based on their manner of speech, typing speed, and facial expressions, and identifying deviations from historical user behavior are known techniques in the art, as demonstrated by WELDEMARIAM.
 Further, synchronizing various types of user data through the use of timestamps and a standard clock protocol is a known technique in the art, as demonstrated by ZHAO.
 It would have been obvious to a person having ordinary skill in the art (PHOSITA) before the effective filing date of the claimed invention to modify the detection of deviations in user behavior of WELDEMARIAM with the data synchronization of ZHAO with the motivation to ensure that data collected through different means at the same time are correctly aligned based on the time each data point was collected.